Siranudh Scott: Career

+Controversies

 "Ni hao" controversy and resignation

 In April 2025, Siranudh posted a video confronting two Russian tourists who had directed the Chinese phrase "ni hao" at him in Krabi.
 The video led to public outcry over the treatment of workers in Thailand's tourism industry, and allegations that the phrase was racist.

-On 12 April 2025, Siranudh publicly resigned from his position.
+On 12 April 2025, Siranudh resigned from his position.
 On 19 April 2025, Department of National Parks staff listed 6 allegations against Siranudh, including "frequently reprimanded tourists, guides, boat operators, and local business owners" and "regularly posted content on his personal platforms showcasing apparent involvement in official marine conservation activities".
 On 21 April 2025, the Department of National Parks was set to dismiss him from his advisory position, citing "inappropriate behavior".